 Each port is configured to be either a "singular" or "multiple" port.
 A single input port can be connected to only a single channel, whereas a multiple input port can be connected to multiple channels.
+As depicted in Figure 3.9, each single input port is shown as black triangle, and each multiple port is shown as white triangle.
+A third port color is grey, which means the port is port-parameter (please see Section 3.2.4.3: Port-Parameter).
 The "width" of the port describes how many channels of data it accepts; the width of a single port can be 0 (unconnected) or 1, while the width of a multiple port can be greater than 1.
 For multiple ports, the first channel is number 0, the second 1, etc. See Section 3.2.5 for more information about channels.